duckythescientist/duckythescientist.github.io/_posts/2018-03-06-Fuzzing-Fun.md

 ---
 layout: post
 title: Fuzzing Fun
-tags: AFL, fuzzing, blaze, bourbon
+tags: AFL fuzzing blaze bourbon
 ---

 The [American Fuzzy Lop](http://lcamtuf.coredump.cx/afl/) is an interesting beast.
 It feeds on power and free processor cores and poops crashes.